F/A-18E Super Hornet (video game): Gameplay

 F/A-18E Super Hornet is a flight simulation game that aimed to deliver a realistic experience of piloting the titular aircraft.
 The game features a flight model that reflects the stability and handling of the real Super Hornet.
 The simulation features significant interactive 2D cockpit detail, with nearly every switch and display operable via mouse.
 A 3D virtual cockpit is also available, and both are supported by detailed avionics and weapons systems.
 The weapons modeling includes a variety of air-to-ground munitions and missiles.
 The game simulates carrier operations deck crew activity roles and interactions.
 Training missions are comprehensive, guiding players through takeoff, navigation, and landing.

 Development and release

 The game was originally announced for the Nintendo 64 in 1998 under the title Super Hornet F-18, however, the game only ended up releasing on PC platforms as F/A-18E Super Hornet in 2000.

 Reception

-Tom Basham from Computer Gaming World gave the game a score of 3 out of 5, stating: "Timing may be SUPER HORNET’s worst enemy, having arrived after JANE’S F/A-18.
-Although definitely a solid sim, it’s somewhat eclipsed by Jane’s representation of the F/A-18E, especially regarding the carrier landings, HARM missile operation, wingmen, and bad weather."
+Tom Basham from Computer Gaming World gave the game a score of 3 out of 5, stating: "Timing may be SUPER HORNETs worst enemy, having arrived after JANE'S F/A-18.
+Although definitely a solid sim, it's somewhat eclipsed by Janes representation of the F/A-18E, especially regarding the carrier landings, HARM missile operation, wingmen, and bad weather."